Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 Typical LPG ISO tank sizing is 6.05m (20ft) long, 2.4m wide and 2.55m high, although other sizes also exist, including 12.2m (40ft) versions.

 Capacity of the 6m ISO LPG tank is 24,000-25,000 litres or around 12 tonnes of Propane.

 A tank container is built to the ISO standards to be “intermodal”, making it suitable for different modes of transportation and stackable.

-These containers can be used for transport by ship, rail or truck, being transferred between them without unloading/reloading the LPG cargo.
+These containers can be used for transport by ship, rail or truck, being transferred between them without unloading/reloading the Propane cargo.